PhamQuocTrung2910/QuocTrungPham-Ben-intern-repo/duplicate-repo/Resolved-Issues/OHS-Laptop-Ergonomics.md

-As i am currently just using a basic Laptop and Mouse Set Up, i would like to get a laptop stand as i do notice tightness in my shoulders and neck when working, while i dont think amn external keyboard is needed i am willing to try it out as i do have an external keyboard at home.
+As i am currently just using a basic Laptop and Mouse Set Up, i would like to get a laptop stand as i do notice tightness in my shoulders and neck when working, while i don't think amn external keyboard is needed i am willing to try it out as i do have an external keyboard at home.
 I struggle keeping track of things on a bigger screen so i'll stick with just the laptop screen.